How We Simulated the 2026 World Cup 10,000 Times — And What We Learned About Trading the Tournament

 How accurate are Monte Carlo simulations for sports?

-Monte Carlo methods are widely used in sports analytics by professional bettors, hedge funds, and league analytics departments.
+Monte Carlo methods are widely used in sports analytics by professional traders, hedge funds, and league analytics departments.
 Poisson is the gold standard for soccer scoring models.
 No model is perfect, but 10,000 iterations produce stable, reliable probability estimates.

 How often do you update the simulation?